 Beginning July 1, 2018, The Catholic Periodical & Literature Index is located within the ATLA Serials Plus Database.

 The 17th edition of The Chicago Manual of Style is now available!
 With state-of-the-art recommendations on editorial style and publishing practices in the digital age, The Chicago Manual of Style is the must-have reference for everyone who works with words.
-To see clear examples of how to use Chicago-style citation use the Quick Guide.
-It is hosted in the Digital Theological Library.
-(Requires library barcode to access)
+To see clear examples of how to use Chicago-style citations use the Quick Guide.

 Christian Periodical Index